kartoza/playbooks/README.md

-# playbooks
+# Playbooks

-What it says on the tin
+Ansible playbooks for performing common tasks and applications.